Flatfish Biology Conference

 - Anthony Calabrese (Emeritus)

 Abstract and Presentation Instructions

 An LCD projector with an IBM-compatible computer will be available for oral presentations using Powerpoint.
 Presentations can be loaded from a CD or a USB thumb drive.
 Speakers are limited to a total of 15 minutes for their presentation and 5 minutes for questions.
 If using embedded video in your presentation, please test that it runs smoothly prior to speaking at the conference.

 The conference has been held at the Water's Edge since 2002.
-A site for the 2022 conference has not yet been selected.

 Abstract Booklets from Past Meetings

 - Abstracts from the Sixteenth Flatfish Biology Conference (2018)

 - Abstracts from the Fifteenth Flatfish Biology Conference (2016)

 - Abstracts from the Fourteenth Flatfish Biology Conference (2014)